sarahhabershon/de-nuts3-weekly-mortality/README.md

 ## Data Sources and Licensing

-Data were obtained from the 16 Statistischen Landesämter, coordinated in part through Statistisches Landesamt des Freistaates Sachsen (Gz 01-0127/566/21, contact: Renate Recknagel, renate.recknagel@statistik.sachsen.de).
-Total acquisition cost approximately €1,870.
+Data were obtained from the 16 Statistischen Landesämter, coordinated in part through Statistisches Landesamt des Freistaates Sachsen (Gz 01-0127/566/21).
+Total acquisition cost €2,140 + VAT.

 The compiled dataset is released under **CC BY 4.0**.
 The underlying data from each Land carry the terms described below.
 All terms are compatible with open redistribution provided attribution requirements are met.